 Twiducate is a social networking website designed specifically for classroom use.
 Educator Brian Aspinall founded the site to provide teachers with a safe online venue in which to communicate with students and build social networking and blogging skills.
 Learn.org recently caught up with Brian to learn more about the service.
-Schools offering Animation degrees can also be found in these popular choices.

 Learn.org: How did you come up with the idea for Twiducate?
 What purpose did you intend for it to serve?

 Brian Aspinall: With so many blocked networking sites in schools, I developed Twiducate as a means to model safe social networking in a collaborative environment.
 I also wanted a service that did not collect personal information about students, like names or email addresses, especially because my students are under 13 years of age.